sst/guide/_chapters/call-the-list-api.md

    note.content.trim().split('\n')[0]
    ```

-5. And we convert the date the note was created in a more friendly format.
+5. And we convert the date the note was created to a more friendly format.

    ``` javascript
    {new Date(createdAt).toLocaleString()}